Skip to main content

 CAP Theorem

-Only two of three guarantees possible simultaneously in presence of network partition: Consistency, Availability, Partition tolerance.
+Only two of three guarantees simultaneously possible when a network partition occurs: Consistency, Availability, Partition Tolerance.

 Consistency (CAP)